 The City of Schenectady has partnered with National Grid to pilot a Reforming the Energy Vision (REV) demonstration project.
-REV is Governor Andrew M. Cuomo’s New York energy strategy1, aimed at developing new energy products and services, helping energy consumers make more informed choices, creating jobs, and protecting the environment2.
+REV is Governor Andrew M. Cuomo’s New York State energy strategy1, aimed at developing new energy products and services, helping energy consumers make more informed choices, creating jobs, and protecting the environment2.

 The REV demonstration project in Schenectady will use connected smart technologies and a low bandwidth wireless network to deploy smart city technology and services through enhanced street light infrastructure.
 National Grid will be replacing about 4,200 of their streetlights in the City with LED lights, which will subsequently be retrofitted with smart technology and controls.
 These upgrades will enable real-time data analytics and lighting controls, making the city more efficient and improving our ability to manage City assets.
 The conversion to LED streetlights will also lower our energy costs and reduce our carbon footprint.